UniKnow/AgileDev/tutorials/rest/src/site/markdown/best-practices-rest-api.md

 Versioning helps you iterate faster and prevents invalid requests from hitting updated endpoints.
 It also helps smooth over any major API version transitions as you can continue to offer old API versions for a period of time.

 See also: [Versioning REST API](versioning-rest-api)

+### Use open standards for data formats

+Using open standards with well defined syntax and semantics for data formats decreases the risk of mismatches and incorrect implementation of interfaces caused by insufficient documentation.
+Beside that these standards often provide off the shelf (open source) components for generating and consuming the data.

+Examples of common used open data formats are `JSON` and `XML`.

 ## URIs